Create, manage, snapshot, and scale Kubernetes infrastructure in the public cloud.

 Previously, we mainly used a channel in the Gophers Slack community, which is still active, but we're moving to the Kubernetes Slack.
 You can also get involved and send your questions to our public mailing list.

-We hold developer calls on every 3rd Friday of the month.
+We hold developer calls biweekly on Tuesdays, 1pm Pacific Time.
 By joining the mailing list, you'll get a calendar invite.

 This is a community driven project.
 We love you, and respect you.
 We are here to help you learn, help you grow, and help you succeed.
 If you have an idea, please share it.